jcolla-holla/coronavirus_tracker/README.md

 ## Data Source

 A challenge given the extremely fluid global situation surrounding coronavirus (not to mention the possibility that some government reporting agencies may not be completely truthful in their statistics reporting), is finding a trustworthy data source that is frequently updated and acceessible (for free) via API.
-Luckily, researchers at Johns Hopkins University have quickly created exactly that!
+Luckily, researchers at Johns Hopkins University and elsewhere have quickly created exactly that!
 Note: if you are aware of other or better API sources for similar information, please get in contact with me.

+using this API now: https://coronavirus.app/get-latest

+DEPRECATED:
 * [Informal docs here](https://dev.to/pipedream/http-api-for-latest-wuhan-coronavirus-2019-ncov-data-20jj)
 * [sample JSON API response](https://coronavirus.m.pipedream.net/)
 * [example table here](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_daily_reports/02-25-2020.csv)